deans-code/dimensions/README.md

 The `ContextSectionChunkTitles` setting specifies which sections from your archival data markdown capture a useful summary of the document's content, these sections will be added to all document chunks to maintain context.

-The `ArchivalTopics` setting specifies topics for the generation or archival data.
+The `ArchivalTopics` setting specifies topics for the generation of archival data.
 These topics will be passed into your chosen LLM along with the system prompt to generate archival data.

 You may choose to adjust either of these settings if you author your own system prompt or change the topics to be searched.